microsoft/finops-toolkit/docs-mslearn/framework/optimize/sustainability.md

 When you first start with cloud sustainability, you use the native tools to drive efficiency and optimize carbon in the portal.

-- Leverage [Azure Carbon Optimization](https://learn.microsoft.com/azure/carbon-optimization/overview) to find opportunities to lower carbon emissions.
+- Use [Azure Carbon Optimization](/azure/carbon-optimization/overview) to find opportunities to lower carbon emissions.
-- Consider using the [Cost optimization workbook](../../../../_optimize/optimization-workbook/README.md) to view carbon optimization recommendations alongside other usage and cost efficiency recommendations.
+- Consider using the [Cost optimization workbook](../../toolkit/optimization-workbook/cost-optimization-workbook.md) to view carbon optimization recommendations alongside other usage and cost efficiency recommendations.
 <br>

 ## Building on the basics

-At this point, you've implemented all the basic carbon optimization recommendations and tuned applications to meet the most fundamental best practices.
+At this point, you implemented all the basic carbon optimization recommendations and tuned applications to meet the most fundamental best practices.
 As you move beyond the basics, consider the following points:

-- Expand visibility to business and finance stakeholders by using the [Emissions Impact Dashboard for Azure](https://learn.microsoft.com/power-bi/connect-data/service-connect-to-emissions-impact-dashboard) or the [Emissions Impact Dashboard for Microsoft 365](https://learn.microsoft.com/power-bi/connect-data/service-connect-to-emissions-impact-dashboard).
+- Expand visibility to business and finance stakeholders by using the [Emissions Impact Dashboard for Azure](/power-bi/connect-data/service-connect-to-emissions-impact-dashboard) or the [Emissions Impact Dashboard for Microsoft 365](/power-bi/connect-data/service-connect-to-emissions-impact-dashboard).
-- Explore additional tools available in Microsoft's environmental, social, and governance (ESG) capabilities available from the [Microsoft Cloud for Sustainability](https://learn.microsoft.com/industry/sustainability/overview).
+- Explore other tools available in Microsoft's environmental, social, and governance (ESG) capabilities available from the [Microsoft Cloud for Sustainability](/industry/sustainability/overview).
-  - For a more prescriptive approach, refer to the [Well-Architected guide for sustainability](https://learn.microsoft.com/industry/well-architected/sustainability).
+  - For a more prescriptive approach, refer to the [Well-Architected guide for sustainability](/industry/well-architected/sustainability).

 <br>